damp11113/damp11113-library/README.md

 damp11113-library
 ===============
-A Utils library and Easy to using.
+A Utils library and Easy to use.

+This is how to turn off check update and load all func

+    import os

+    os.environ["damp11113_load_all_module"] = "NO"
+    os.environ["damp11113_check_update"] = "NO"

 Installing
 ===============